Visa Traveler

 1) You are applying for the same type of visa as the previous visa

-3) Your previous visa is still valid or expired in the last 1 year
+3) Your previous visa is still valid or expired within the last 1 year

 If you qualify for an interview waiver, you can use the dropbox facility to submit your documents at the visa application center.